-\Mr. Renacci.
-So you would -- you are saying hold on, it is coming, even though they are experiencing all these high rates.
+Mr. RENACCI.
+So you would-you are saying hold on, it is com-

+ing, even though they are experiencing all these high rates.

-\Mr. Cohen.
+Mr. COHEN.
 Well, not all the provisions have gone into effect.

 But beginning in 2014, these will.

-\Mr. Renacci.
-Well, again, just so we know, I mean, that is the -- kind of the comments you have been making today is that, in general, costs are coming down.
-I am afraid my district is not experiencing that.

-Mr. Werfel, regarding the data hub, you know, my constituents, my colleagues -- I am even somewhat concerned.
+- Mr. RENACCI.
+Well, again, just so we know, I mean, that is kind of the comments you have been making today, that, in general, costs are coming down.
+I am afraid my district is not experiencing that. - Mr. Werfel, regarding the data hub, you know, my constituents, my colleagues-I am even somewhat concerned.
 We talk about sensitive taxpayer information being prepared for October 1st, you know, having this all ready.
 You said you are going to have everything ready October 1st.
 Correct?

-\Mr. Werfel.
-With respect to the transmission of tax data through the hub to the exchanges, yes.
+Mr. WERFEL.
+With respect to the transmission of tax data

+through the hub to the exchanges, yes.

-\Mr. Renacci.
-Would you be willing to demo that system for members of this Committee in September, before it is -- before you implement it?
+- Mr. RENACCI.
+Would you be willing to demo that system for Members of this Committee in September, before it is-before you implement it? - Mr. WERFEL.

-\Mr. Werfel.
 I will consult with my staff to make sure that something like that can be done.
-But anything we can provide to provide you more information on how the process will work, and to give you assurances about what we are doing, I am committed to that.

-\Mr. Renacci.
-Well, if it is ready to go October 1st -- you are saying it is going to be ready to go October 1st.
+But anything we can do to provide you more information on how the process will work, and to give you assurances about what we are doing, I am committed to that. - Mr. RENACCI.
+Well, if it is ready to go October 1st-you are saying it is going to be ready to go October 1st? - Mr. WERFEL.

-\Mr. Werfel.
 It is absolutely ready to go October 1st.
-Yes, I think --
+Yes, I think--

-\Mr. Renacci.
-Unless there is --
+Mr. RENACCI.
+Unless there is--

-\Mr. Werfel. -- we just have to work out what you mean by "demo."
+- Mr. WERFEL [continuing].
+We just have to work out what you mean by "demo."
 But, yes, we will get you what you need in order to understand exactly how the process works, and we will work, in terms of what the demo looks like.
-But, yes, I am committed to do that.

-\Mr. Renacci.
-So some time in September we could expect that.
+But, yes, I am committed to do that. - Mr. RENACCI.
+So sometime in September we could expect that?
+Mr. WERFEL.

-\Mr. Werfel.
 Yes.
-We will work with -- I will have my staff work with yours.
+We will work with-I will have my staff work with yours.

-\Mr. Renacci.
-Can you tell me how much the Department has spent to date to implement this new system?
+Mr. RENACCI.
+Can you tell me how much the Department has

-\Mr. Werfel.
+spent to date to implement this new system?

+Mr. WERFEL.
 I do have statistics for the various costs of the systems.
 There are a variety of different systems involved.
-But as an example. you know, in terms of the transactional portal, the gateway for data passing to and from IRS, 3.1 million spent to date.
+But as an example, you know, in terms of the transactional portal, the gateway for data passing to and from IRS, \$3.1 million spent to date.
 I mean, I can go through all the numbers, but I think what might be helpful is for me to just give you a rack-up, a detailed rack-up, of costs to date or by fiscal year.
 And I can provide that information to you.

-\Mr. Renacci.
+Mr. RENACČI.
 All right.
 I would appreciate that.

 Mr. Cohen, can you explain?
 I know you have said a number of times that the exchanges will be ready to go on October 1st.
 What is the back-up plan if they are not?
-Do you have a back-up plan, or is there -- I mean --
+Do you have a back-up plan, or is there-I mean-

-\Mr. Cohen.
+Mr. COHEN.
 Well, there is no "if not."
-I mean people will be able to, you know, go online and submit their data and enroll in coverage.
-There are -- you know, we will be sure that the opportunity to get enrolled in the coverage will be available.
-I mean --
+I mean, people will be able to go online and submit their data and enroll in coverage.
+There are-you know, we will be sure that the opportunity to get enrolled in the coverage will be available.
+I mean-

-\Mr. Renacci.
+Mr. RENACCI.
 There is no back-up plan?

-\Mr. Cohen.
-Well, we have a lot of different procedures in place to make sure that that is possible, but there is no "it's not going to work."
+Mr. COHEN.
+Well, we have a lot of different procedures in place to make sure that is possible, but there is no "it's not going to work."
 It is going to work.